Export and Import Control Laws

 Export Control Laws

 It is important to ensure that Amgen’s global supply chain is not interrupted.
 There are laws that govern, and in many cases restrict, the final destination of the sale and/or transfer of funds, goods, software, and technology to ensure that certain countries, individuals, or entities, including those associated with known terrorist activities, do not receive items made by or from a U.S. company or its subsidiaries.
 Violations of export control laws can result in civil and criminal penalties for Amgen and individuals subject to this policy as well as suspension or denial of export privileges and debarment from U.S. Government procurements.

 Import Control Laws

-Because of the complexity of the U.S. export and import control laws, Amgen staff members at all Amgen sites should immediately seek the advice of the Law Department before they engage in any activity, or if they are confronted with a situation that they believe may implicate those laws.
+Because of the complexity of export and import control laws, Amgen staff members at all Amgen sites should immediately seek the advice of the Law Department before they engage in any activity, or if they are confronted with a situation that they believe may implicate those laws.